Research Associate, Indo-Pacific Security Program

-Joshua Fitt is a Research Assistant for the Asia-Pacific Security Program at the Center for a New American Security (CNAS).
+Joshua Fitt is a Research Associate for the Indo-Pacific Security Program at the Center for a New American Security (CNAS).
 He focuses on U.S. East Asian security strategy and specializes in Japanese and Korean peninsular affairs.

 Fitt is originally from Buffalo, New York and he received his BA in East Asian Studies from Yale University.
 Fitt’s thesis explored why some ethnic Koreans in Japan choose to affiliate with the pro-DPRK Chosen Soren.
 He is proficient in Japanese.

 Recent Publications & News

 ReportsAdvancing a Liberal Digital Order in the Indo-Pacific